 The students rank the effects of globalization on food.

-In this B1 ESL lesson, students explore vocabulary for describing accents and speech.
+In this B1 ESL lesson, students explore self-belief and confidence through vocabulary activities,…

-In this C2 ESL lesson, students explore vocabulary for naming and regulating emotions,…
+In this B2 ESL lesson, students will build vocabulary for describing extreme heat…